[ aws . cognito-idp ]

 (string)

-The user pool ID for the user pool where you want to create a user pool client.
+The ID of the user pool where you want to create an app client.

 --client-name